Felix-Hz/felix-hz/README.md

 ## About

-- 🔍  I’m a Psychology student at [Universidad del Salvador], trying to pursue a dev career.
+- 💻 Code padawan pursuing a dev career.
+I’m currently taking a Full Stack Web Development Bootcamp at [Digital House].
-- 💻  I’m currently learning Full Stack Web Development at [Digital House], but I'm also interested in Data Science.
+- 🔍 I’m a Psychology student at [Universidad del Salvador], interested in Data Science.
 - ⚡  I love music, cycling and philosophy.
 - 📍 Buenos Aires, Argentina.